 It is important to understand the difference between these two similar procedures.
 Porcelain veneers differ from crowns in that they are mostly for cosmetic purposes.
-When you get porcelain veneers typically only the front of your teeth will be reshaped and bonded to the veneer.
+When you get porcelain veneers typically only the front of your teeth need reshaping and bonded to the veneer.
 They are comfortable to wear if they’re fitted correctly.

-Although dental crowns are often considered a reconstructive procedure compared to the cosmetic procedure of porcelain veneers, crowns are often used cosmetically when restorations have to be stronger, such as when we’re building up a small tooth like a peg lateral or retained baby tooth.
+Although dental crowns are often considered a reconstructive procedure compared to the cosmetic procedure of porcelain veneers, crowns are often used cosmetically when restorations have to be stronger, such as when we’re building up a small tooth-like a peg lateral or retained baby tooth.

 If you find that you aren’t sure which is right for you, we recommend that you visit a dentist before you make up your mind.
 A good dentist will be able to examine your teeth and identify troubled areas that may require crowns instead of porcelain veneers.
-Plus, both porcelain veneers and crowns are a lifelong commitment, so you should really weigh what options are available to you before you make your decision.
+Plus, both porcelain veneers and crowns are a lifelong commitment, so you should weigh what options are available to you before you make your decision.
 Don’t hesitate to find out the answers to any questions you might have by reading through our FAQs or asking us in person.